Tips for Visiting

 Want to see animals up-close?

-Glass exhibits offer great views-- check out the reptile house, Chimpanzee exhibit, Giant Anteater and North American River Otter.
+Glass exhibits offer great views-- check out the reptile house, Chimpanzee exhibit, Giant Anteater, North American River Otter, Fennec Fox, Aardvark and Wolf's Guenon exhibits.
 For the animals’ safety Please Do Not Touch the Glass!
 After the stage show, stick around to get up close to the Animal Ambassadors.

 Look sharp and be patient.